antogypt/antogypt.github.io/index.md

 * use the term "femboy" and the t-slur as tme
 * make fun of trigger warnings
 * xenogender hater
-* think that pronouns always equal gender
+* think that pronouns and appearance always equal gender
-* support genderbend
 * pedo/zoo/necrophile or a supporter
 * straight/m-spec lesbian/gay or a supporter
 * use slurs you can't reclaim